kevinherzig/TimeMachine/readme.md

 # TimeMachine

-## WWVB Controlled Clock NTP/GPS Synchronization with up to a 2M range
+## Synchronize your WWVB Controlled Clock using NTP/GPS with a 2M range